raedrizk/ansible-security-workshop/README.md

 # Section 5: RECOVER

 The last stage is to fix our configurations and get our LAMP stack back in compliance with the security team's requirements, and this is where using Ansible brings a **huge** advantage.
-Remember discussing *idempotency* earlier? we can use the same `SSL Setup` job template we used initially to apply the our security configuration to remediate our drift.
+Remember discussing *idempotency* earlier? we can use the same `SSL Setup` job template we used initially to re-apply the our security configuration in order to remediate our drift.

 In Automation Controller, Select **Templates** and run the `SSL Setup` job template.
 The playbook will go through All the steps to configure everything based on our requirements, but will only make changes when needed, in this case will only make changes to anything that was misconfigured.